Warukira/Wisol-WSSFM10R-Sigfox-Breakout/Hardware/README.md

 ## Wisol WSSFM10R Sigfox Breakout Board

 This breakout board connects your Arduino, Raspberry Pi and other devices to the Sigfox IoT network for low-power, long-range communications.
 The board uses the Wisol WSSFM10Rx module to connect to the Sigfox network.
 The interface between the device and the breakout board is based on UART Serial I/O at 9600 bps with 4 pins (3.3V, GND, TX, RX).
-A U.FL antenna is required.
+A U.FL antenna and a Sigfox network subscription are required.

 - Autodesk EAGLE board and schematic for Wisol WSSFM10R2/4 Sigfox Breakout board (Sigfox Zones RCZ2 and RCZ4) are in `Wisol-Breakout.brd` and `Wisol-Breakout.sch`